IBMStreams/samples/Databases/TeradataODBC/README.md

-The following document describes how to connect to a Teradata database via com.ibm.streams.dbtoolkit.db
+The following document describes how to connect to a Teradata database via Streams toolkit com.ibm.streams.dbtoolkit.db

 These software needs to be installed to run this demo application: